What Is a Mortgage Processor?

 2. Request items from your credit report.
 If there are outdated addresses or late payments and collections on your credit reports, the loan processor collects letters of explanation from you for clarification.
 If your credit report shows public records like unpaid child support or past bankruptcies, the processor also requests court documents if they aren’t easily available through public record databases.

 3. Request written verification of application information.
 Sometimes, an underwriter needs written verification of employment or your bank accounts.
 The loan processor may submit a form for your employer or bank to fill out.
 Or, in the case of an online mortgage, you can provide the lender with permission to request the information electronically.
-Loans backed by the Federal Housing Administration (FHA), U.S. Department of Veterans Affairs (VA) or U.S. Department of Agriculture (USDA) can require special documents a loan processor may request.
+Loans backed by the Federal Housing Administration (FHA loans), U.S. Department of Veterans Affairs (VA loans) or U.S. Department of Agriculture (USDA loans) can require special documents a loan processor may request.

 4. Order title work and appraisals.
 The mortgage loan processor works with a title or escrow company to collect information about the property you’re buying — and ensure it’s free of any ownership claims.
 If a home appraisal is needed, the loan processor collects a fee from you to pay for it and schedules it with an appraisal company in a timely manner.